Shippable/docs/sources/deploy/gke-strategy.md

 - wait for the new pods to start to verify the deployment's success

-To use this method, update your deploy job to specify `deployMethod: replace`
+To use this method, update your deploy job to specify `method: replace`

 ```
 - name: deploy-gke-strategy-deploy
   type: deploy
+  method: replace
   steps:
     - IN: deploy-gke-strategy-gke-cluster
     - IN: deploy-gke-strategy-manifest
     - IN: deploy-gke-strategy-nginx-manifest
-    - TASK: managed
-      deployMethod: replace
 ```

-### deployMethod: scale
+### method: scale
 Scale is unique in that you cannot specify it in your deploy job yml.
 Instead, the act of scaling is determined automatically during deployment, and can apply to any of the above deploy methods.
 Scale is used only when Shippable detects that no change has occurred to any aspect of the manifest other than the 'replicas' field.

-For example, if a user updates their manifest to request 5 replicas instead of 2, but doesn't change any other setting (envs, image tags, docker options, etc), instead of performing a full deployment, Shippable performs the action 'scale' which simply updates the Amazon gke service's desiredCount.
+For example, if a user updates their manifest to request 5 replicas instead of 2, but doesn't change any other setting (envs, image tags, docker options, etc), instead of performing a full deployment, Shippable performs the action 'scale' which simply updates the GKE replication controller's replica count.
 This makes the deployment much faster and doesn't perform any unnecessary steps.

 ### parallel: true
 There's one additional deploy option that advanced users might want to try.
 You may have noticed while running the above scenarios that your deployment workflow always happens one manifest at a time.
 Once one manifest's deployment completes, we move onto the next one.
 If you have many manifests to deploy, and each of them is pulling a new tag or starting multiple replicas, deployments can take a long time to reach a steady state.
 Instead of waiting for each manifest individually, you can kick off the deployments of each manifest in parallel simply by adding this option to your job.
 It looks like this: